-The Offseason Storylines series welcomes Joey Weaver of the Georgia Tech site to help us preview the Yellow Jackets
+The Offseason Storylines series welcomes Joey Weaver of the Georgia Tech site From The Rumble Seat to help us preview the Yellow Jackets

 One of Georgia Tech's biggest offseason storylines and questions to answer is in our experience.
 Last year we were the youngest team experience-wise in a BCS conference, and this year we return 17 starters, including 8 on offense and 9 on defense.